 Before you dive too far in, you’ll need to secure your money matters.
 If possible, it’s best to purchase the house you’ll renovate with cash.
 This way, you won’t acquire debt or have to pay interest on the house before you can sell it.

 If you don’t have cash available, you’ll need to consider other ways to finance the property.
-Keep in mind, that not all mortgage lenders will offer mortgages for house flips.
-You also might run into an early repayment penalty for paying off your mortgage early if you do secure a mortgage.
+Keep in mind that not all mortgage lenders will offer mortgages for house flips.
+You also might get an early repayment penalty for paying off your mortgage early if you do secure a mortgage.

 Other ways you can finance your flip include: